justmejulian/cloc-uni/README.md

 # cloc-uni

-python script that Counts Lines of Code written during my 3 years at uni
+python script that clones the repositories made during my 3 years at uni and counts the lines of code per language.

 Output: 07.02.2019